 “We’re so lucky to work with a community like Salem.
 Everybody from the city staff to the team at Travel Salem, to the local community – they’ve all been welcoming and eager to make this event successful.
 We wouldn’t have had the success we’ve had without this high–level of cooperation and collaboration.
 Our athletes have noticed, and IRONMAN 70.3 Oregon has quickly become a favorite.”

 Sports Covered: Multipurpose indoor, multipurpose outdoor

 Dubbed ”Softball City, USA,” Salem’s crowning softball jewel is located within Wallace Marine Park.
-The softball complex features five natural, lit fields surrounded by shaded and grassy areas.
-Spectators will also appreciate seating for more than 1,000, including an elevated grandstand and portable bleachers.
-A boat ramp and fishing docks give visitors access to the Willamette River as well.
-As one of the best sports facilities in the entire Northwest, this complex is annually home to large regional and national tournaments, including the 18A National Girls Fastpitch Softball tournament and the Senior Softball USA Jim Sherman Memorial NW Championships, each held in July of 2019.
+The softball complex features five natural surface, lit fields surrounded by shaded and grassy areas.
+Spectator seating for more than 7,000 includes an elevated grand stand and portable bleachers.
+A boat ramp and fishing docks give visitors access to the Willamette River.
+As one of the best sports facilities in the entire Northwest, this complex is home to large regional and national tournaments annually, including the USA Softball National Girls Fastpitch tournament and the Senior Softball USA Jim Sherman Memorial NW Championships.

 Sports Covered: Baseball